Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 This table counts missing cells by original column.

 Use it to find weak parts of the dataset.
 Missing values in descriptive columns may be acceptable.
-Missing values in revenue or date columns are more serious.
+Missing values in revenue or date columns need attention.

 Cleaned Data Preview